Difference Between Poll and Survey

 Surveys are extensively used to collect customer feedback about events and products.

-Since surveys are often longer, convincing customers to fill out such forms isn’t easy.
+Since surveys are longer, convincing customers to fill out such forms isn’t easy.
 It is essential to design a relatively short survey.
 Some companies offer incentives for filling out survey forms.

 Survey